hudecof/ansible_atlassian-jira/README.md

 Role Variables
 --------------
 `atlassian_jira_do` is the list of action to run.
-Normaly you do not need to modify this.
+Normally you do not need to modify this.
-Supported items are *facts*, *appliaction*, *crowdsso*.
-Defualts are *facts*, *application*.
+Supported items are *facts*, *application*, *crowdsso*.
+Defaults are *facts*, *application*.
-I use this to varible during in some playbooks, where do I need onl the facsts to be set
+I use this to variable during in some playbooks, where do I need only the facts to be set

     hosts: <some hosts>
     roles:
       - { role: hudecof.atlassian-jira, atlassian_jira_do: ['facts'] }

-`atlassian_jira_version` is the verion you want to install.
-Thi sis the only one varialble you need to change, the others are optional.
+`atlassian_jira_version` is the version you want to install.
+This is the only one variable you need to change, the others are optional.

 `atlassian_jira_type` is small hack to support *jira-software* and *jira-core*.
-If you are instlalling jira before version *7.0.0*, leave this variable as is.
+If you are installing jira before version *7.0.0*, leave this variable as is.
 For version *7.0.0* and above, choose `core`  or `software`.

 `atlassian_jira_baseurl` is the URL where you can find the *tar.gz* files.
 If you have your own mirror, change it.